ekiefl/ekiefl.github.io/_posts/miscellaneous/2023-09-14-north-mongolia.md

 We started up a mountain hill and after some discussion in Mongolian between Anuka and Baaggi, we turned around, deciding that the path would be too muddy given the recent rainfall.
 As a Tsagaannuur local, Anuka has traveled to and from Murun many times in her life.
 "There are many paths to Tsagaannuur", she said before adding with a smile, "And you can of course always make your own path".

 Cut to 20 minutes later and I was clutching the overhead handlebar with unexplainable strength to avoid bouncing out of my seat as the car barged forward.
-Once I got used to the arrythmia I got lost in thought thinking about the dichotomy of us navigating by way of geographical landmarks in a 2003 Lexus equipped with GPS.
+The GPS sat unused while Anuka directed Baagii, pointing to distant landmarks and presumably saying things like "turn left at the three-peaked mountain," or "follow this dry riverbed until the standing stone."
+The more remotely we traveled, the more our modern tools, like GPS, seemed to became mere ornaments while ancient knowledge proved infinitely more valuable.

 {% include photo.html url="2023-09-14-north-mongolia/4/__2023-08-31_01-15-06-762000_evan.webp" description="The relentless pursuit of perfection.
 Lexus." %}